 2.)
 We need to annihilate the stigma of postpartum depression.

-As a survivor of postpartum depression, bringing awareness and help to others who are suffering is a cause that is close to my heart.
 While it can be terrifying to “speak up when you’re feeling down” it is so important both for our own mental health and to help bring awareness about this debilitating condition.

 Prior to becoming a mother myself, I had heard about postpartum depression in all of it’s notorious glory.
 But I never, ever, in a million years, thought it would happen to me.
 I had ZERO risk factors and an awesome support system.
 So when the first few symptoms started popping up, I laughed it off… “ME???
 Postpartum depression???
 Never!!!”
+Moms often don’t speak up about postpartum depression because they don’t even believe it themselves.

 All we ever hear about when it comes to parenting is how hard it is.
 The sleep loss, the crying, the breastfeeding struggle – it’s all normal… right?
 A brand new mother experiencing symptoms of postpartum depression may assume that this is what everyone meant when they said it was hard.
 I’ve heard stories of women opening up to others about what they were feeling, only to be told “welcome to motherhood.”
+Is it any wonder that new moms don’t speak up about postpartum depression when they get this kind of response?

 3. We are terrified of having our child taken away from us

 Obviously we want what’s best for our child but it would be a mother’s worst nightmare to be deemed incapable of caring for her own child (the child who got her into this mess in the first place, might I add).
 If anyone knew the thoughts that a mother with postpartum depression has on a regular basis, they would lock her up and throw away the key.
+Mothers don’t speak up about postpartum depression because we’re afraid of what might happen if we do.

-If you are feeling the urge to act upon your bad thoughts, seek help immediately as you may be suffering from a rarer case of postpartum psychosis
+If you are feeling the urge to act upon your bad thoughts, seek help immediately as you may be suffering from a rarer case of postpartum psychosis.

 4. We are ashamed of ourselves